Star Trek: Discovery - how to watch the new series

 How to sign up for CBS All Access

 Signing up is easy.
-You simply go to the CBS All Access landing page and pick the plan you want to purchase.
+You simply browse over to the CBS All Access landing page and pick the plan you want to purchase.
 The seven-day free trial available for new customers only.